har-in-air/ESP32_AUTO_WATER/README.md

 * Real-Time Clock
   * Date
   * Time
-* Google Sheet update
-  * Enable / Disable update
-  * AP SSID and password for internet access

 When done with changes, reset the ESP32 for normal watering mode with the new configuration.

 <img src="docs/ap_config_homepage.png" />

-You can also update the firmware via this WiFi AP, as the watering system may not be conveniently located for serial port cable-based programming.
+You can also update the firmware via this AP, as the watering system may not be conveniently located for serial port cable-based programming.
 After the new firmware binary file is uploaded, the ESP32 will automatically re-start with the updated firmware.

 <img src="docs/ap_firmware_update.png" />